White House national security adviser met with top Chinese official in highest US-China engagement since spy balloon incident | KRDO

 National security adviser Jake Sullivan met with top Chinese official Wang Yi in Vienna earlier this week for “candid” and “constructive” talks, the White House announced Thursday.

-The previously undisclosed meeting is the highest-level engagement between US and Chinese officials since the spy balloon incident earlier this year, which caused Secretary of State Antony Blinken to postpone a planned trip to Beijing.
+The previously undisclosed meeting is among the highest-level engagements between US and Chinese officials since the spy balloon incident earlier this year, which caused Secretary of State Antony Blinken to postpone a planned trip to Beijing, and it comes amid what has been an incredibly tumultuous year in relations between the two nations.

 “This meeting was part of ongoing efforts to maintain open lines of communication and responsibly manage competition,” a White House readout of the meeting said.